zirachw/Tucil1_13523004/README.md

 # 💡 IQ Puzzler Pro Solver
-A simple interactive CLI and GUI program in Java language that implements the Brute Force algorithm to find solutions in the [**IQ Puzzler Pro**](https://www.smartgamesusa.com) game.
+A simple interactive CLI and GUI program in Java that implements the Brute Force algorithm to find solutions in the [**IQ Puzzler Pro**](https://www.smartgamesusa.com) game.

 ---